-If the Juvenile has been removed from his home prior to the MDT, or the MDT is considering recommending removal, then the worker and team members must:
+If the juvenile has been removed from his home prior to the MDT, or the MDT is considering recommending removal, then the Worker and team members must:

-- Consider the type of facility where the Juvenile is placed or the type of facility the MDT is recommending. - Consider if the recommendation will be to place the Juvenile out-of-state, the reason(s) why there are no suitable or available in-state facilities that can met the needs of the Juvenile. - Consider whether the placement is in close proximity to the Juvenile's community. - Consider whether the placement is least restrictive in light of the Juvenile's needs and behaviors. - Consider why the placement is in the best interests of the Juvenile. - Consider whether the recommended visitation plan is appropriate. - Consider how the placement will assure the safety of the Juvenile. - Consider whether the parents/caregiver can contribute to the cost of placement.
+- Consider if a foster home will be able to meet the needs of the youth, if not; - Consider the type of facility where the juvenile is placed or the type of facility the MDT is recommending. - Consider if the recommendation will be to place the juvenile out-of-state, the reason(s) why there are no suitable or available in-state facilities that can meet the needs of the juvenile. - Consider whether the placement is in close proximity to the juvenile's community. - Consider whether the placement is least restrictive in light of the juvenile's needs and behaviors. - Consider why the placement is in the best interests of the juvenile. - Consider whether the recommended visitation plan is appropriate. - Consider how the placement will assure the safety of the juvenile.

+• Consider whether the parents/caregiver can contribute to the cost of placement.

-After these discussions, the worker and team members should write an agreed upon recommendation.
+After these discussions, the Worker and team members should write an agreed upon recommendation.

-A. Planning
+B. Planning

-In addressing this item the worker and the MDT members should:
+In addressing this item the Worker and the MDT members should discuss the:

-- Discuss the specific services that will be provided to the Juvenile and/or the Juvenile's parents/caretakers. - Discuss the frequency and duration of services for the Juvenile and the Juvenile's parents/caretakers. - Discuss any tasks that the worker or the family will be expected to perform as a part of the case plan. - Discuss the permanency plan if the Juvenile is out-of-home or the MDT is recommending placement. - Discuss the concurrent plan for the Juvenile. - After these discussions, the worker and team members should write an agreed upon recommendation. - Education and Medical - In developing this part of the plan the worker and the MDT must: - Discuss the Juvenile's educational progress to date including whether or not the Juvenile is achieving satisfactory progress in school. - Discuss the need for additional education services such as the completion of an IEP.
+- Specific services that will be provided to the juvenile and/or the juvenile's parents/caretakers. - Frequency and duration of services for the juvenile and the juvenile's parents/caretakers. - Tasks that the Worker or the family will be expected to perform as a part of the case plan. - Permanency plan if the juvenile is out-of-home or the MDT is recommending placement. - Concurrent plan for the juvenile.

+After these discussions, the Worker and team members should write an agreed upon recommendation.

+C. Education and Medical

+In developing this part of the plan the Worker and the MDT must discuss the:

-- Discuss the results of any medical assessments of the Juvenile including a Health Check assessment. - Discuss the results of any behavioral health assessments of the Juvenile including a psychological or psychiatric evaluation; - Discuss the results of any medical assessments of the parents; and, - Discuss the results of any behavioral health evaluations of the parents/caregivers including a psychological or psychiatric evaluation.
+- Juvenile's educational progress to date including whether or not the juvenile is achieving satisfactory progress in school. - Need for additional education services such as the completion of an IEP. - Results of any medical assessments of the juvenile including a Health Check assessment. - Results of any behavioral health assessments of the juvenile including a psychological or psychiatric evaluation; - Results of any medical assessments of the parents; and, - Results of any behavioral health evaluations of the parents/caregivers including a psychological or psychiatric evaluation.

-After these discussions, the worker and team members should write an agreed upon recommendation.
+After these discussions, the Worker and team members should write an agreed upon recommendation.

-C. Worker Contact
+D. Worker Contact

-In developing this part of the plan the worker and the MDT must discuss the frequency of the contacts between the worker, the family and the Juvenile.
-At a minimum the worker should have monthly contact with the family and the Juvenile.
-The frequency could be greater depending on the needs of the family and the Juvenile and the services they will be receiving.
+In developing this part of the plan the Worker and the MDT must discuss the frequency of the contacts between the Worker, the family and the juvenile.
+At a minimum the Worker should have monthly contact with the family and the juvenile.
+The frequency could be greater depending on the needs of the family and the juvenile and the services they will be receiving.

-8.9 Completing the Case Plan
+9.7 Completing the Case Plan for Court Submission

-In order to complete the case plan the worker will:
+In order to complete the case plan the Worker will:

-- Determine the information that should be contained in the case plan, select the information and have the relevant parts of the plan populated from the information in FACTS. - The worker will also need to enter certain information on the case plan such as the goals for the youth and the family and the recommended services.
+- Determine the information that should be contained in the case plan, select the information and have the relevant parts of the plan populated from the information in FACTS. - The Worker will also need to enter certain information on the case plan such as the goals for the youth and the family and the recommended services.

-After completing the case plan the worker should send a copy of the plan to each member of the MDT along with a cover letter.
-In the letter the worker should include the date the plan was submitted to the court, the date of the next hearing and any other information that the worker believes is relevant to this particular case.
+After completing the case plan the Worker should send a copy of the plan to each member of the MDT along with a cover letter.
+In the letter the Worker should include the date the plan was submitted to the court, the date of the next hearing and any other information that the Worker believes is relevant to this particular case.